Turing-Cross-Pol/DispersedCamping_BE/README.md

 <h3 align="center">WilderNests-BackEnd API </h3>

   <p align="center">
   WilderNests - A mobile app to find or post dispersed campsites in the United States.
-Giving adventurous campers peace of mind by providing community vetting in the back country.
+Giving adventurous campers peace of mind by providing community vetting in the backcountry.
   </p>
 </p>